MorrowShore/Lens/README.md

 - Sound commands that are activated by the corresponding message from the chat.
 There are built-in commands, but you can always add your own
 - Saving messages and other information on the fly to text files.
 It may be useful for further processing by other software
 - Proxy support
+- Cross-platform.
+However, not all current platforms have builds.
+Perhaps they will appear in the future, but for now you can make them yourself

 # Possibly in future updates
 - [x] Twitch support